-Don’t delay this important appointment.
-Mike can’t begin investigating your case and crafting your defense strategy until he knows the details of your DUI arrest.
-Please call 412-471-5000 today to schedule a complimentary consultation.
-We serve clients in the Pittsburgh, PA area.
+Don't delay this important appointment.
+Mike can't begin investigating your case and crafting your defense strategy until he knows the details of your DUI arrest.
+Please call (412) 471-5000 today to schedule a free complimentary consultation.
+We serve clients all over Western Pennsylvania.

 How Is a DUI Defined in Pennsylvania?

 In Pennsylvania, a DUI is defined as a motorist who is driving, operating or in actual physical control of a motor vehicle while under the influence of alcohol or drugs.
 The state has to prove that a person is incapable of safe driving due to impairment by alcohol, illegal drugs or prescribed drugs.
 Because driving under the influence of drugs encompasses prescribed drugs, it's becoming more common that people are being arrested for essentially taking their prescription medicine.

 For additional information, please read our DUI FAQ page.

 In Pennsylvania, it is unlawful to drive a motor vehicle with a blood alcohol content (BAC) over 0.08%.
 In addition to the standard legal limit of 0.08%, some groups of people may face a stricter legal limit:

 - The unlawful BAC level for minors is 0.02%

 - The unlawful BAC level for commercial truck drivers is 0.04%

 In addition to having a BAC over the legal limit, you can potentially be charged with a DUI for one of the following reasons:

 - Refusing to take a chemical test of your blood, breath or urine